-Sr. No. Particulars (i) The ratio of remuneration of each director to the median remuneration of the employees of the Company for the Financial Year 2020-21 The Company is paying remuneration only to the Managing Director.
+Pa rticulars required to be disclosed under Section 197 (Appointment and Remuneratio of the Companies Sr. No. Partic ulars (i) The ratio of remuneration of each director to the median remuneration of the employees of the Company for the Financial Year 2020-21 The Company is paying remuneration only to the Managing Director.
 Other directors are not paid.
-The ratio of Remunerat of Managing Director to the median Remuneration is 39.62 times. (ii) The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Com Secretary or Manager if any in the Financial Year.
-Mr. T. Anil Jain, Managing Director 133 Mr. S. Gopalakrishnan, Company Secretary Mrs. U. Lalitha, Chief Financial Officer 21 (iii) The percentage Decrease in the median remunera employees in the Financial Year ation of 6.40 Percen t (iv) The explanation on the relationship between a increase in remuneration and Company performance Average increase in remuneration of employees Financial Year (in percentage) 80.4 Decrease in Turnover (in percentage) 4.27 Percent Increase in PAT /(decrease in loss) (in percentage) 23.57 Percent Decrease in EPS (in percentage) 1.68 Percer nt ••••• Comparison of the remuneration of Key Managerial F Personn el against the e performance of the Cor mpany Particulars Mana ing Director Chief Financial Officer Company Secretary Remuneration (₹ In Lakhs) 84 16.28 3.96 Revenue (₹ In Lakhs) 6 3,710 63,710 63,710 Remuneration (as Percent of Revenue) 0.13 0.02 (v) (a) Variations in the market capitalization of the Company as at the closing date of the current Financial Year and the previous Financial Year (₹ in Crore) Market capitalization as at March 31, 2020 98.57 Market capitalization as at March 31, 2021 197.20 (v) (b) Variations in the Price Earning Ratio as at the closing date of the Current Financial Year and the previous Financial Year Price Earning Ratio as at March 31, 2020 2.98 Times Price Earning Ratio as at March 31, 2021 4.32 Times Increase / Decrease in Price Earning Ratio 1.34 Times
+The ratio of Remuneration of Managing Director to the median Remuneration is 39.62 times. (ii) The percentage increase in remuneration of each director, Chief Financial Officer, Chief Executive Officer, Company Secretary or Manager if any in the Financial Year.
+Mr. T. Anil Jain, Managing Director 133 Mr. S. Gopalakrishnan, Company Secretary - Mrs. U. Lalitha, Chief Financial Officer 21 (iii) The percentage Decrease in the median remuneration of employees in the Financial Year nt (iv) The explanation on the relationship between a increase in remuneration and Company performance Average increase in remuneration of employees Financial Year (in percentage) 80.4 Decrease in Turnover (in percentage) 4.27 Percent Increase in PAT /(decrease in loss) (in percentage) 23.57 Percent Decrease in EPS (in percentage) 1.68 Percent Comparison of the remuneration of Key Managerial Personn el against th e performance of the Co mpany Particulars Ma anaging Director Chief Financial Offic@ompany Secretary Remuneration (₹ In Lakhs) 84 16.28 3.96 Revenue (₹ In Lakhs) 6 53,710 63,710 63,710 Remuneration (as Percent of Revenue) 0.13 0.02 - (v) (a) Variations in the market capitalization of the Comp at the closing date of the current Financial Year a previous Financial Year (₹ in Crore) Market capitalization as at March 31, 2020 98.57 Market capitalization as at March 31, 2021 197.20 (v) (b) Variations in the Price Earning Ratio as at the closi of the Current Financial Year and the previous Financ Price Earning Ratio as at March 31, 2020 2.98 Times Price Earning Ratio as at March 31, 2021 4.32 Times Increase / Decrease in Price Earning Ratio 1.34 Times